vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     11/6/2019 6:39:01 PM > Sending message: {"temperature":23.575667940813894,"humidity":77.66409506912534,"pressure":1017.0118147748344,"latitude":40.21020096551372,"longitude":-98.48636739129239}
     ```

     The timestamp value indicates the time difference between telemetry readings.
 The delay between telemetry messages should be 2 seconds, as configured through the device twin.
-The **telemetryDelay** variable that was initialized to **1** second in the source code has been updated.
+The value assigned to the **telemetryDelay** variable (which was initialized to 1 second in the source code) has been updated.

 1. Leave the simulated device app running.